Bewi/ngGuidelines/README.md

 ### Description

 Modules represent features, for each feature a module lives.

+> Note: Speaking about features on angular code, if a feature is only represented by html files then no module are needed.

 The main application module (app.module) has to remain small and will mainly hold all modules together.
 From that point, the app.module will represent the manifest of all features of the application.